ESGF/esgf-prepare/docs/configuration.rst

    facet2_options = value1, value2, value3, ...
    facet3_options = value1, value2, value3, ...

 3. Define the dataset identifier format.
-The dataset identifier is the ordered list of facets.
+The dataset identifier is the ordered list of facets dot-separated ending with the hash-separated version.

 .. code-block:: ini

-   dataset_ID = facet1, facet2, facet3
+   dataset_ID = facet1.facet2.facet3#version

 .. note:: The frist attribute of each line of a mapfile is the master ID of the corresponding dataset.
 It corresponds to the ``dataset ID`` dot-separated.